 This Vegetarian Mediterranean Calzones recipe uses pre-made pizza dough to save time.
-The calzones are stuffed with olives, artichokes, and feta cheese.
+These calzones are completely vegetarian and stuffed with olives, artichokes, and feta cheese.

 Folded Pizza Perfection